I have a day and a half free in Beijing, at the end of a tour through China. I would like to see something that is maybe a bit 'off the beaten track'.

 Lastly, if you are really looking for "off the beaten track", you can arrange a tour that stays on the great wall overnight.
 I hear its amazing, but Ive yet to do it myself, although that would take all of your day and a half on its own.

 As far as pandas go, you should see them in Chengdu, if you are heading through there.
-The city is known as the hometown for pandas, and they have the worlds biggest panda research base. about 8 years agoAnswered by Dandoval via WorldNomads.com
+The city is known as the hometown for pandas, and they have the worlds biggest panda research base. over 8 years agoAnswered by Dandoval via WorldNomads.com

-Hello we need help with getting directions from beijing to shijiazhuang hebei china could you please help us out in what we do thankyou kind regards Annmarie almost 7 years agoAnswered by Annmarie via WorldNomads.com
+Hello we need help with getting directions from beijing to shijiazhuang hebei china could you please help us out in what we do thankyou kind regards Annmarie about 7 years agoAnswered by Annmarie via WorldNomads.com